rerun-io/rerun/rerun_py/USAGE.md

 By logging view coordinates you can give semantic meaning to the XYZ axes of the space.
 This is for instance useful for camera objects ("what axis is forward?").

-For camera spaces this can be for instance `rerun.log_view_coordinates("world/camera", xyz="RDF")` to indicate that `X=Right, Y=Down, Z=Forward`.
+For camera spaces this could for instance be `rerun.log_view_coordinates("world/camera", xyz="RDF")` to indicate that `X=Right, Y=Down, Z=Forward`.
 For convenience, `log_rigid3` also takes this as an argument.
-Logging view coordinates helps Rerun figure out how to interpret your logged cameras.
+Logging view coordinates helps Rerun figure out how to interpret your logged camera.

 For 3D world spaces it can be useful to log what the up-axis is in your coordinate system.
-This will help Rerun setup a good default view of your 3D scene, as well as make the virtual eye interactions more natural.
+This will help Rerun set a good default view of your 3D scene, as well as make the virtual eye interactions more natural.
 This can be done with `rerun.log_view_coordinates("world", up="+Z", timeless=True)`.

 ## Timeless data